Arpish00/Desktop-app/README.md

 - Implements decryption of each chunk during runtime to render PDF pages securely.

 5. POC_V4.5_HTMLConversion
-- Explores possibility of converting PDF pages into HTML files using python.
+- Explores the possibility of converting PDF pages into HTML files using Python.